Social Engineering: A Growing Cyber Threat

 - Additional coverage through a separate Crime policy is often needed for a carrier to respond to a social engineering claim and have insurance protection from social engineering schemes.

 Working with a trusted insurance broker is a great place to start.
 Desert Mountain Insurance is experienced in both Cyber Liability and Crime policies, and our goal is to make sure you have adequate coverage for your business, especially when social engineering is involved.
+Find more information about Cyber Liability and Crime Policies on our webpage.
 Contact us today for a free evaluation of what types of coverage may benefit your company!